Otoshibuta, aka Japanese drop lid, is already a popular cooking term among cooking enthusiasts.

 If you don’t want constant maintenance, use drop lids made of stainless steel, which is resistant to odors and stains.

-It is durable, odors and stains resistant.
+It is durable, odor and stains-resistant.

 It gets very hot during use, so be sure to use something to remove it.